Loading

 7. Repurpose Blog Content

 Turn your blog posts into multiple pins.
 Each pin can highlight a different angle or benefit, linking back to the same post.
+This maximizes visibility without creating entirely new content.

 8. Analyze & Optimize Weekly

 Use tools like Voluum to track which pins and offers convert best.
 Double down on what works and cut what doesn’t.
+Regular optimization is the difference between mediocre and exceptional results.

 Pinterest Affiliate Marketing: Yay or nay?